agausmann/pika/README.md

 }
 ```

-I don't know what exactly this language is going to be, but I do know what it is
+I don't know what exactly this language is going to be, but I do have some idea
-not.
+what it is not.

 ## The Airing of Grievances [What Pika is Not]